command-line-bootcamp/cli-boot.camp/markdown/00_frontmatter.md

 ## How to read this tutorial

-Command-line examples that you are meant to type into a terminal window will be shown indented in a constant-width font, e.g.
+Command-line examples that you are meant to type into a terminal window, and the results of those examples, will be shown in a black code block, e.g.

 ```bash
 ls -lrh